whamtet/chrome-webscraping-toolkit/README.md

-# cljs-server
+# chrome-webscraping-toolkit

-`cljs-server` is a code server to be used in conjunction with [chrome-clojurescript-repl](https://github.com/whamtet/chrome-clojurescript-repl).
+`chrome-webscraping-toolkit` is a code server to be used in conjunction with [chrome-clojurescript-repl](https://github.com/whamtet/chrome-clojurescript-repl).

 ## Usage